 By Charles Woods | Point of View

-Editor’s Note: Charles Woods, executive director for Arizona Virtual Academy and Insight Academy of Arizona, has served students, parents, educators and communities through his educational career for more than 19 years.
+Editor’s note: Charles Woods, Jr. is executive director of Insight Academy of Arizona, has been an educator for more than 19 years.